alanwsmith/typing-rust.alanwsmith.com/src/variables/immutable-error-message-line.md

 }
 ```

-Issolating the error section from the rest of messages
+Isolating the error section from the rest of messages
 we get this:

 ```rust, noplayground